NEANIAS-Space/ViaLacteaKnowledgeBase-doc/source/query_string.rst

 Query String parameters
 =======================
 Service will parse URL's query string section for parameters.
 HTTP header fields are not observed.
+Note, that some parameter values might contain characters whith special meaning in client's environment.
+Follow the usual rules for encoding for your client.

 Circular search
 ---------------